-Afterward, relax in Craig Park, just feet from where the town’s first settlers arrived, adding another wrinkle into the history experience.
+Afterward, relax in Craig Park, just feet from where the town’s first settlers arrived, adding another wrinkle to the history experience.

 If you aren’t playing yard games or diving into the charcuterie board, walk along the water’s edge for the chance to spot manatees that gather in the shallows.
-The path is backed by overhanging palm trees.
+Overhanging palm trees back the path.

 Perfect for some much-needed shade, Craig Park is also a lovely spot to tuck into a page-turner or flick through the photos of your memorable adventures through Tarpon Springs.

 Recommended places to stay in Tarpon Springs for sightseeing

 For a budget stay in Tarpon Springs, slide into this value-laden hotel.
 Located on US Highway 19, you’ll have quick access to all the top tourist attractions in Tarpon Springs as well as in neighboring Dunedin, Palm Harbor, and Clearwater.

 Offering spacious rooms, this mid-range hotel is a great choice for exploring the area to its fullest.
 Cool down from the Florida sun in the outdoor pool.